soundshader/soundshader.github.io/README.md

 # Questions?

-Open an issue on github or shoot me a email: ssgh@aikh.org
+Open an issue on github or shoot me a email at ssgh@aikh.org

 # License